bahadirbulut/terraform-azure-data-platform/README.md

 ## Overview

-This repository is to demonstrate a **production style reference implementation** of an Azure data platform built entirely with Infrastructure as Code (using Terraform).
-It consists of enterprise-oriented patterns for modern data engineering with emphasis on the **cost optimization**, **security best practices**, and **operational excellence**.
+This repository demonstrates a **production-style reference implementation** of an Azure data platform built entirely with Infrastructure as Code (Terraform).
+It showcases enterprise-oriented patterns for modern data engineering with emphasis on **cost optimization**, **security best practices**, and **operational excellence**.

 **What this platform provides:**
 - Complete medallion architecture (Bronze → Silver → Gold) for data processing
-- Designed for keyless authentication via a Managed Identity (RBAC), with some examples
+- Designed for keyless authentication via Managed Identity (RBAC), with examples
-- Centralized secrets management using Azure Key Vault
+- Centralized secrets management with Azure Key Vault
 - Comprehensive observability and monitoring
-- Automated ETL pipelines using Databricks
+- Automated ETL pipelines with Databricks
 - Cost-aware design with auto-terminating compute resources
+- Multi-environment support (dev/uat/prod configurations)

 ---